FlorianLudwig/code-owl/README.md

 TODO
 ----

+ * recognize blocks and utilize them in search
+ * Support for non-python searches
+ * improve cli
+ * write a plugin for my IDE of choice
  * Fix match highlighting
- * make a usable cli
- * write a plugin for my IDE of choice